188th General Conference brings substantial changes, spiritual counsel - The Daily Universe

 President Russell M. Nelson introduced a new focus on “home-centered, church-supported” gospel instruction, including a shift from three- to two-hour weekly church meetings.
 He also stressed the proper name of the church and announced twelve new temples.

-The conference featured the church’s first general women’s session, which included instruction from the First Presidency.
+The general women’s session — its first time being a part of the two-day conference — included instruction from the First Presidency.
 During the morning and afternoon sessions, General Authorities and general officers in the church offered counsel on a variety of topics, encouraging members to follow the covenant path.

 Changes to Sunday meeting times ‘home-centered, church-supported’